Orchextra/orchextra-content-ios-sdk/README.md

  - Since: 1.0
  */
 public var loadingView: StatusView?

 /**
- * Use it to set a content list background color.
-It allows avoid whitespaces by using application custom color.
- *
- - Since: 1.0
- */
-public var contentListBackgroundColor: UIColor?

-/**
- * Use it to set a content list margin color.
- *
- - Since: 1.0
- */
-public var contentListMarginsColor: UIColor?

-/**
  * Use it to set a custom view that will be shown when there will be no content.